Chart Color Schemes

 Palmerston has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025 the Palmerston (ACT) statistical area (Lv2)'s population is estimated at around 5,491.
-This reflects a decrease of 88 people since the 2021 Census, which reported a population of 5,579.
-The change is inferred from the resident population of 5,491, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 2,815 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Palmerston (ACT) is estimated to be around 5,491 people.
+This figure reflects a decrease of 88 individuals from the 2021 Census count of 5,579 people, indicating a 1.6% decline in population over this period.
+AreaSearch's estimation, based on examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date, suggests this resident population equates to a density ratio of 2,815 persons per square kilometer, placing Palmerston in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary growth in the area's population.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population